Connecticut

 - Driver's license number or state identification card number

-- Account number, credit card number, or debit card number combined with any required security code, access code, or password that would permit access to the account
+- Account number, credit card number, or debit card number combined with any required security code, access code, or password that permits account access

 - Taxpayer identification number